Professor Andrew King

 I have researched and written about ageing, gender and sexualities, principally the lives of older LGBT people for over ten years.
-More recently, my research has focused on housing issues amongst older LGBT people and LGBTQ people living in social housing.
-I am the project lead on a high profile European study which is investigating inequalities across LGBTQ people’s lives in four European countries (CILIA-LGBTQ).
-I am also Co-Director of the Centre for Research on Ageing and Gender, a former editor of Sociology (the flagship journal of the BSA), and former Chair of the European Sociological Association Sexuality Research Network (2011-2015).
-I am a Senior Fellow of the Higher Education Academy.
+More recently, my research has focused on housing issues amongst older LGBT people and LGBTQ+ people living in social housing.
+I am the project lead on a high profile European study which is investigating inequalities across LGBTQ people’s lives in four European countries (CILIA-LGBTQI+).
+I am also Co-Director of the Centre for Research on Ageing and Gender.
+I am a Senior Fellow of the Higher Education Academy, a former editor (2014-2017) of Sociology (the flagship journal of the BSA), and former Chair of the European Sociological Association Sexuality Research Network (2011-2015).

-In March 2018 I will commence leading a project comparing intersectional life course inequalities amongst LGBTQ people in four European countries.
-The CILIA-LGBTQ project is the first ever project of its kind and will be using innovative methods to address the topic, including agent-based modelling.
+Since March 2018 I have been leading a project comparing intersectional life course inequalities amongst LGBTQI+ people in four European countries.
+The CILIA-LGBTQI+ project is the first project of its kind and will be using innovative methods to address the topic, including agent-based modelling.

-I have published widely in the field of LGBT Ageing, including publications in: Ageing and Society; Sociology; Gender, Work and Organization; International Social Work; Social Policy and Society; and Quality in Ageing and Older Adults as well as numerous edited collections.
+I have published widely in the field of LGBTQ+ ageing, including publications in: Ageing and Society; Sociology; Gender, Work and Organization; International Social Work; Social Policy and Society; The Sociological Review and Quality in Ageing and Older Adults as well as numerous edited collections.

-I was the co-editor (with Dr Ana Cristina Santos and Dr Isabel Crowhurst) of 'Sexualities Research: Critical Interjections, Diverse Methodologies and Practical Applications', which was published by Routledge in 2017 (click here for more details).
+I co-edited (with Dr Ana Cristina Santos and Dr Isabel Crowhurst) 'Sexualities Research: Critical Interjections, Diverse Methodologies and Practical Applications', which was published by Routledge in 2017 (click here for more details).
 This collection draws on papers presented at a European Sociological Association Sexuality Research Network (RN23) Mid-Term conference I co-organised whilst Chair of the ESA Sexuality Network (2011-2015).

 - Sociology of Sexualities (SOC3030)

-- I currently co-supervise 3 PhD students: Bryony Chater, Ioulia Kazana and Frances O'Neill.
+- I currently co-supervise 6 PhD students: Bryony Chater, Luke Hubbard, Ioulia Kazana, Frances O'Neill, Frances Sanders and Yen Nee Wong.
 I previously supervised Dr Carole Murphy (Recovery from Addiction), Dr Neil Elliot (Spirituality and Snowboarding) and Dr Ghinaa Al-Mutawa (Muslim Kuwaiti Women in a Changing World).
-I am interested in supervising doctoral students in a range of areas, including: Sexualities, LGBT Ageing, Ageing and the Life course more broadly, and Gender.
+I am interested in supervising doctoral students in a range of areas, including: Sexualities, LGBTQI+ Ageing, Ageing and the Life course more broadly, and Gender.
 For further information about the PhD Programme in the Dept of Sociology click here

 Cronin, A., Ward, R., Pugh, S., King, A. and Price, E (2011) “Categories and their Consequences: Understanding and Supporting the Caring Relationships of Older Lesbian, Gay and Bisexual Adults” International Social Work, 54 (3): 421-435.

-King, A (2010) “Membership Matters: Applying Membership Categorisation Analysis (MCA) to Qualitative Data using Computer Assisted Qualitative Data Analysis Software” International Journal of Social Research Methodology, 13(1): 1-16
+King A. (2010) “Membership Matters: Applying Membership Categorisation Analysis (MCA) to Qualitative Data Using Computer Assisted Qualitative Data Analysis (CAQDAS) Software” International Journal of Social Research Methodology, 13(1): 1-16.